forforf/stitch/README.md

+## Update

+grunt seems the defacto standard and [brunch](http://brunch.io) seems a bit more powerful.
+However, stitch is still a reasonable solution.

 *We interupt this README to update you on changes this fork has from the original project*:  This fork updates stitch so that it can also bundle in libraries exposed via content distribution networks (or really just any http request).
 To add in an cdn library as a module, update the config file passed into stich as such: